freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 #### HINTS

 - Enter `./bike-shop.sh` in the terminal and press enter
-- The first bike should be available again.
+- The customer with phone number `555-5555` and name `Me` should have at least one rental with the `date_returned` column not null

 ## 1750. psql SELECT * FROM rentals